 I would not consider this a "healthy" recipe, but when you compare the ingredient list in this chocolate syrup to the list on those brown squeezie bottles of syrup, I definitely feel better about giving this one to my kids (or having a bit every once in a while myself!).

-***see recipe update below for raw cacao/coconut sugar substitutions!
+unless you have a house full of teenage boys like I do! ***see recipe update below for raw cacao/coconut sugar substitutions!

-2 cups organic cocoa powder (my favourite is the Camino Organic 100% Cocoa)
+2 cups organic cocoa powder (my favourite is the Camino Organic 100%

 1 2/3 cups organic cane sugar